 Consult your doctor if she has trouble breathing or swallowing.
 If your child has a fever, see What to do if your child has a fever, page 646.

-If you think your child might have COVID-19, contact Info-Santé (8-1-1).
+If you think your child might have COVID-19, and you have questions, contact Info-Santé (8-1-1).